CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 This kernel is launched with **1 block per module**, meaning that each GPU thread

-!!! note
+!!! note "Note 1"

-	The case to extend this by launching it with more blocks than there are modules is also accounted for, by running a `for` loop in each thread which runs from `firstModule` (i.e. the thread's **Block index**) to `endModule` by increments of `gridDim.x` (i.e. total number of blocks).
+	The case to extend this by launching it with less blocks than there are modules is also accounted for, by running a `for` loop in each thread which runs from `firstModule` (i.e. the thread's **Block index**) to `endModule` by increments of `gridDim.x` (i.e. total number of blocks).

-!!! note
+!!! note "Note 2"

 	Since the number of threads per block will probably be smaller than the number of digis per module, a single